Author

 Dave:

 Oh, totally.
 Yeah.
 That’s smart.
 I like that.
-Well, this has been a lot of fun.
+Well, yeah, this has been a lot of fun.
 I really appreciate it.
 And honestly, just on a personal level, resonate with a lot of what you’re saying.
-I really like these contrarian views and just shows that you’re thinking a little bit outside the box and thinking for yourself and figuring out what works for you.
+I really like these contrarian views and just shows that you’re thinking a little outside the box and thinking for yourself and figuring out what works for you.
 And I know that when you’re a new investor, that’s not easy.
 You should be listening to this podcast.
 You should listen to Dion.
 You should listen to people and try and educate yourself as much as possible.
 But as you grow as an investor, you’re into your first deal.
 Your second deal.
 Just think critically, decide if the things that are common knowledge or common advice in this industry actually apply to you.
 And don’t do them just because other people are telling you to do them.
 Do them because they actually are aligned with what you want.
-I think that is probably one of the hardest things to do in real estate is figure out what you actually want.
-But Dion, man, you’re such a good example of that, exactly what you’re trying to accomplish, and you stick with it with really incredible discipline and you manage to avoid that fomo that I think captures a lot of people in this industry.
+I think that is probably one of the hardest things to do in real estate is like, figure out what you actually want.
+But Dion, man, you’re such a good example of that, exactly what you’re trying to accomplish, and you stick with it with really incredible discipline and you managed to avoid that FOMO that I think captures a lot of people in this industry.
 So again, congrats on all your success and thanks so much for sharing your insights with us.

 Dion: